allan-bonadio/squishy_electron_4/bugs.md

 - should have x axis on the bottom marked in nm

-😀- frame number and elapsed ps don't display anywhere  near right

 😡- the Start and Stop icons are totally bozo on Firefox.
 Time to overhaul them.

-- Start Over should restart time & frame number
+😡😡- Start Over should restart time & frame number

 ## Voltage

-😡- voltage setting doesn't work anymore!?!?
-There's something wrong - I think too many voltage buffers and the setting never gets to the grinder
+😡😡- voltage setting doesn't work anymore!?!?
+There's something wrong - I think too many voltage buffers and the setting never gets to the grinder?  no I think voltages just need to be really high.
+Switch to kilovolts.

 - voltage area: dragging beyond bounds should expand scale.
 Actually, now, it just breaks stuff and gives you a really low or high boundary.